tripatheea/MODProducer/README.md

 2. It's a pain to wait ~10 mins every time you want to run PFCandidateProducer.
 So for debugging/hacking purposes, you might want to turn off loading the GlobalTags.
 You can do this by commenting lines 55 and 56 in `PFCandidateRun.py`.
 You also have to comment out lines 291-307 in `src/PFCandidateProducer.cc`.
 Those lines are responsible to write out trigger information so if you need to test stuff pretaining to triggers, you cannot get around waiting (technically, you need to load the GlobalTags for trigger prescales only).

 3. If you use a new module/component inside `src/PFCandidateProducer.cc`, do not forget to include the corresponding module in the buildfile.
 Likewise, if you're not using a certain module, remove the corresponding module from the buildfile so that it doesn't slow down compilation of your code.

+## Troubleshooting

+    Standard library exception caught in cmsRun:

+    Can not get data (Additional Information: [frontier.c:793]: No more servers/proxies.

+This error message generally means that you didn't use  an encrypted Internet connection.
+If you are on MIT campus that means you should be using either the MIT SECURE access point or an Ethernet cable.